Guidance for other countries

 Guidance on chemicals control

-Four documents in the series were published in 2019 and complement the LIRA Guidance (see below).
-They consists of an information document with arguments for establishing chemicals control and three guidance documents.
+The series consist of four documents - one information document with arguments for establishing chemicals control and three guidance documents.
 The guidance documents offer suggestions on structure and funding a national authority, on risk reduction tools and on enforcement.
+These documents complement the UNEP LIRA Guidance (see below).

 LIRA Guidance - Legislation, institutional infrastructure and financing